lurgh/infinitive-jkp717/README.md

 ```
 $ infinitive ... --rlog
 ```
-This logs all requests and responses seen on the serial bus in an hourly log file named 'resplog.YYMMDDHH' which will be created in the current directory.
+In addition to all normal operations, this option causes infinitive to log all requests and responses seen on the serial bus in an hourly log file named 'resplog.YYMMDDHH' which will be created in the current directory.
 This is intended to capture serial bus data for offline analysis.

   * Enable debug level logging: